 - Description – Merged into one line, 80 characters

-- Display URL – Final URL domain automatically pulled in as the domain, 2 “paths” are added, each 15 characters (www.example.com/path1/path2)
+- Display URL – Final URL domain automatically pulled in as the domain, 2 “paths” are added, every 15 characters (www.example.com/path1/path2)

 Below are what we see as the three best benefits from Expanded Text Ads: